Adding Stairs to Your Attic - Cost & Design Ideas

 Straight and U-shaped attic staircases — what to know

 Straight and U-shaped staircases offer the most familiar, easy-to-navigate way up and down.
-If you have the space to spare, these solutions can blend right into your home’s architecture—sometimes making the attic feel like just another floor.
+If you have the space to spare, these solutions can blend right into your home’s architecture.

 Pros of this style of staircase